 Getting a medical exam — especially one this important — can be intimidating and stressful.
 You should remain calm.
 Remember, this generalized anxiety is entirely normal.

 If you have any specific concerns about your health status or your health history, it is strongly recommended that you speak to an experienced immigration attorney in Los Angeles before getting the medical exam.
 Your lawyer will be able to advise you on your legal rights, your legal options, and your status.

 Be Prepared: What You Need to Bring With You to an I-693 Medical Appointment

 It is important to come to the examination prepared with the appropriate materials.
 The last thing most people want to deal with is a delayed or a rescheduled medical appointment.
 You should bring the following materials with you:

 - A copy of Form 1-693, with Part 1 completed;

 - Valid government issued photo identification;

 - Your medical insurance card/payment for the services.

 Get Help From a Los Angeles Immigration Attorney Today

-At the Law Office of Joshua L. Goldstein, PC, we have deep experience handling the full range of immigration law issues.
+At the Goldstein Immigration Lawyers, we have deep experience handling the full range of immigration law issues.
 No matter the circumstances of your case, our immigration lawyer is here to help.
 With an office in Los Angeles, we serve communities throughout the region.
 For a strictly confidential immigration law consultation, please do not hesitate to contact us today at (213) 262-2000.